Shoggato/Shoggato/README.md

 - 👀 I’m interested in machine learning and programming useful apps for automation with Python
 - 🌱 I’m currently learning JavaScript and Rust
 - 💞️ I’m looking to collaborate on web developer projects
-- 📫 How to reach me ErikaWalker@proton.me
+- 📫 How to reach me ewalkerls1986@tutamail.com

 <!---
 Shoggato/Shoggato is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.